lbinan/gcp_merlin/README.md

 Clone the repository using `git clone https://github.com/clearylab/gcp_merlin.git`.
 Inside the slurm_gcp directory are .yaml files.

 If you plan on running hundreds or fewer of FOVs such as for using the example dataset, edit slurm-cluster.yaml.
-If you plan on running thousands or more of FOVs, edit slurm-cluster-2.yaml which has a second partition of high memory nodes.
+If you plan on running thousands or more of FOVs, edit slurm-cluster-2.yaml which has a second partition of high memory nodes, and change the CLUSTER_DEPLOY_NAME below to "slurm-cluster-2".

 Replace the network_storage `server_ip` with the `server_ip` of your filestore instance.
 Replace the remote_mount with the `/fileshare_name`.
 In the `debug` partition, change the max_node_count to 55 or the number of FOVs + 5, whichever is higher.